sdat2/adcircpy/README.md

 These are two examples for doing quick plots with the package.
 These are given here as illustrative examples only.
 There is support for more file types than this examples, but the program does not yet support every output input/output file type.
-As a user, you are encouraged to explore what's available and suggest and contribute your improvements.
+As a user, you are encouraged to explore what"s available and suggest and contribute your improvements.
 <!--pytest-codeblocks:skip-->

 ```bash